jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   (b) the hearing or disposal of applications for orders under any specified provisions in this Part:
   (c) the lodging of documents or things with an Australian court in compliance with a New Zealand subpoena that requires only the production of documents or things by a witness:
   (d) the transmission of documents or things lodged with a New Zealand court in compliance with an Australian subpoena to the Australian court that issued the subpoena:
-  (e) the giving of evidence and the making of submissions by video link or telephone conference in connection with proceedings before a New Zealand court or an Australian court:
+  (e) the giving of evidence and the making of examinations and submissions by audio link or audiovisual link in connection with proceedings before a New Zealand court or an Australian court:
   (f) the receiving of facsimiles of documents or things:
   (g) the form of New Zealand subpoenas and other documents:
   (h) such other matters as are contemplated by or necessary for giving full effect to subpart 1 of this Part.